Find out what is happening in Pocklington and Market Weighton this week

 Pocklington

-Town centre: Christmas Late Night from 5:30pm to 8pm.
+Town centre: Christmas Festival from 5:30pm to 8pm.
+Join Minster FM on stage throughout the evening.
+With a little help from The Lions, Santa will be coming through town and heading to All Saint’s Church to his grotto!
+30 stalls will be set up along the main street.
+The Christmas Tractor from Hayton will be coming through town.
+There’s food & drink available in the street and kids fairground rides.
+The Beautiful Housemartin will be performing on stage and there’s chance to visit all the local shops.
 See the BeWiser Ducati British Superbike Show Bike.
 There will be some goody bags and a chance for people to sit on the bike and have their photo taken.

 6 December